dmolinagarcia/dromaius816/docs/README_65816.md

 ## Task List

   - [x] Dissect the `CPU65816` completely.
 Remove any functionality and everything from its panel.
-  - [ ] Study the 65816 and identify differences with the 6502
   - [x] Create PINOUT for the CPU
   - [x] Understand procesor cycle
     - [x] Timing and bus behavior.
 I need to implement the BankAddress.
     - [x] Should I change process phases?.
 I may need new steps
   - [ ] CPU Registers
-    - [ ] Understand status register and how it changes between Emulation and Native
+    - [x] Understand status register and how it changes between Emulation and Native
-      - [ ] Implement Status Register
+      - [x] Implement Status Register
     - [ ] Understand remaining processor registers
       - [ ] When and how registers change size?
       - [ ] How does changing size affect the values stored?
       - [ ] Implement remaining registers.
+      - [ ] When is an operation 16bit or 8bit?
+Check BDD's post!
-  - [ ] Implement OPCODES Phase 1
+  - [x] Implement OPCODES Phase 1
-    - [ ] Understand processor phases
+    - [x] Understand processor phases
-    - [ ] Initially, everything is a NOP.
+    - [x] Initially, everything is a NOP.
 Advance PC and continue
-    - [ ] Add a catch all that triggers some warning (Illegal Opcode)
+    - [x] Add a catch all that triggers some warning (Illegal Opcode)
-    - [ ] Add NOP.
+    - [x] Add NOP.
 Run a free NOP
+    - [x] emu816-like logging needs to be implemented here
   - [ ] Implement OPCODES Phase 2
     - [ ] XCE.
 CLC.
 SEC.
 Switch emulation/native
     - [ ] Test status register change on switch